coleaydelotte/Encrypted-Chat-Room/README.md

 Using Python socket, AF_INET, and SOCK_STREAM libraries

+As explained on the documentation Python Socket is a library that allows python to work with incoming and outgoing traffic through a operating system's ports/firewall.

 I imagine program will have two files one for the server to listen and broadcast messages and the user to do the same but on the user side.

 1. Create a simple connection between a server and a user.